 Workshop participants should meet at the Comfort Suites on Sunday (time to be determined).
 The SOA will notify participants if this changes.
 The workshop runs from Sunday midday until Friday late afternoon.

-The Workshop begins promptly at 9 a.m. each morning (after breakfast), and usually finishes by 7 p.m., when we all go to dinner together.
-Three meals each day are served-by candlelight-in an old inn adjacent to the workshop site.
+The Workshop begins promptly at 9 a.m. each morning (after breakfast), and usually finishes by 7 p.m.
+Three meals are served daily on site.

 The training consists primarily of specially designed exercises and shots, interspersed with short lectures, demonstrations, stories, and videos of great Steadicam work.
 As much time as possible is spent working with the Steadicam.